-Pat Parker and Audre Lorde: February 7, 1986 (Updated three months ago)
+Pat Parker and Audre Lorde: February 7, 1986 (Updated five months ago)

 Tags: african american poets, african american writers, aido hwedo, aids, aids epidemic, alice walker, amiri baraka, anger, apartheid, audre lorde, black history month, blackness, black women poets, black women writers, briggs initiative, broadside press, butch women, capital punishment, christianity, crossing press, death, divinities, durban, south africa, eleanor bumpurs, essence magazine, eviction, family, farming, frances clayton, holy ghost, holy trinity, homophobia, horror, houston, texas, hunter college, indira gandhi, infant mortality, interracial couples, june jordan, kitchen table: women of color press, law, legislation, lesbian parents, lesbian poets, lesbians, lgbtq poets, lorenzo thomas, love, marty dunham, mmanthatisi, motherhood, mothers and daughters, murder, ntozake shange, oakland, california, oakland feminist women's health center, oakland feminist women's health collective, pat parker, perversity, police brutality, police shooting, political poetry, pregnancy, priscilla ford, public schools, queer community, racism, reno, nevada, san francisco state university, sonia sanchez, sotho people, south africa, switzerland, texas, the rainbow serpent, the women's building, war, women poets, w.w. norton

 Added to Poetry Center Digital Archive on August 22, 2019.

 - Originally Recorded By: APA